Feature Perturbation Augmentation for Reliable Evaluation of Importance Estimators in Neural Networks: Discussion

 \section{Discussion}

-We introduce an intuitive technique to augment the data that can improve evaluation of post-hoc interpretability methods which estimate importance scores of input pixels.
-Perturbation-based evaluation of such importance estimators is a mainstay, despite masking pixels are known to cause the model to erratically behave due to the out-of-distribution problem.
-In the proposed feature perturbation augmentation (FPA), randomly selected samples undergo the similar perturbation process where some pixels are masked to non-informative values.
-When applied to three datasets and four post-hoc explanation methods, training DNNs with FPA help protect against perturbation artifacts and make their evaluation more reliable.

-As this work has been focused on the interpretability of the model, there still is room to improve the model's performance.
+As this work has been focused on the interpretability and trustworthiness of deep learning models, there still is room for performance improvement.
 Training the models with FPA leads to a slight decrease in performance compared to training them without augmentation.
-Generally, there exists a trade-off between interpretability and accuracy \cite{dziugaite2020tradeoff} that has been well-known and leveraged in machine learning.
-In future work, we plan to explore variations of FPA and training schemes, including more comprehensive parameter search.
-In this context, although FPA has been introduced here for the most popular perturbation-based evaluation method, it can be applied to other evaluation methods.
-For instance, FPA can be used to make Performance Information Curves \cite{kapishnikov2019xrai} more reliable by augmenting the training with images in which a bokeh filter is partially applied.
+This might be due to ``augment ambiguity" \cite{wei2020circumventing}, which occurs when the annotated class is not recognizable anymore as a result of an augmentation.
+On the other hand, random erasing, which is closely related to FPA, reported an increase in the model performance in certain settings \citep{zhong2020random}.
+In future work, we plan to explore variations of FPA and training schemes to mitigate the performance loss, but also point out that trading some accuracy for increased interpretability can be worthwhile.

 Our results show that VG, SG, and IG outperform a random baseline across all three considered datasets.
 Comparing our ranking of importance estimators to those in the literature we find that, in contrast to our results, ROAR \cite{hooker2019benchmark} reports that VG, SG, and IG perform worse than a random baseline.
 Several other evaluation methods, however, report that IG performs better than a random baseline as well \cite{kapishnikov2019xrai,rieger2020irof,ancona2017towards}.
 We hypothesize that the counter-intuitive results of ROAR arise because, by measuring the accuracy of the retrained models (cf. \cref{related}), one gauges how much information has been removed and was not available for retraining the model.
 In general, this is different from gauging how much information has been removed \textit{that the original model relies on}.
 Our proposed method avoids this pitfall by training the model only once with FPA and then using the same model for all following evaluations.
 Similar concerns with ROAR have been raised in \cite{nguyen2020quantitative}.